digvijaynetke/ejpt_notes_written/Linux_black_box.md

-# Linux — Black-Box Penetration Testing (GitHub-ready Markdown)
+# Linux — Black-Box Penetration Testing

 > **Warning / rules:** Only test systems you are explicitly authorized to.
 These notes are for authorised security testing and learning in safe labs.